isomerpages/moe-sthildassec/_about-us/Mission Vision Values.md

 Cultural Beliefs
 ----------------

-**Culture of care and excellence**
+**Culture of Care and Excellence**

-St. Hilda's, a place where we care to excel and excel to care.&nbsp;
+In St. Hilda's Secondary School, we care to excel and excel to care.&nbsp;

-**Teacher beliefs**
+**Teacher Beliefs**

-*   Every pupil is a gem for us to uncover
+*   Every student is a gem for us to uncover

-*   Learning should be age appropriate to optimise pupil learning
+*   Learning should be age appropriate to optimise students' learning

-*   Every pupil can be taught to apply their efforts to progress to the next stage
+*   Every student can be taught to apply their efforts to progress to the next stage

 *   Care, order and discipline precede active, meaningful learning